 Located in the lap of the Himalayas, Nepal is a house to numerous treasures including the UNESCO enlisted world heritage sites.
-There are a total of 10 UNESCO world heritage sites in Nepal.
+There are a total of 10 UNESCO World Heritage sites in Nepal.
 Amongst these world heritage sites, 8 of them are cultural sites and the remaining two are natural attractions.
-These sites date back a couple of centuries and hold immense cultural and historical significance, and offer diverse landscapes and wildlife.
+These sites date back a couple of centuries hold immense cultural and historical significance, and offer diverse landscapes and wildlife.

 Significance of World Heritage Sites of Nepal

 Nepal, being the home to diverse cultural and natural heritage, has earned a significant place on the world tourism map.
 The UNESCO World Heritage sites of Nepal are a source of pride for the Nepali people and attract tourists from all around the globe.
 In addition to showcasing the rich history, culture, and natural beauty of the country, they contribute to the preservation and promotion of Nepali culture and traditions.